TUNA: A streamlined quantum chemistry program for atoms and diatomics: Acknowledgements

 \section{Acknowledgements}

 Several open-source codes and tutorials provided vital inspiration for TUNA, including the Psi4NumPy reference implementations and tutorials \cite{Smith2018}, the HarPy suite of Hartree--Fock-based electronic structure codes \cite{harpy}, the Crawford group programming projects \cite{crawford-tuts}, and the PyDFT program with its excellent textbook-style documentation \cite{filot2025electronic}.
-The ORCA quantum chemistry package was an early inspiration for its ``simple input line'' approach \cite{Neese2012:2, Neese2022:12}.
+The ORCA quantum chemistry package was also a key inspiration for its ``simple input line'' approach \cite{Neese2012:2, Neese2022:12}.

-The author is also very grateful to Hannah Whittome for her brutal criticism of an early version of the TUNA logo.
+The author is also very grateful to Hannah Whittome for her brutal criticism of an early version of the TUNA logo, which turned out to be entirely justified.

 [title=References]